danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-token-rating/data-transaction-of-the-token-rating-oracle.md

 | tickerWeight | integer | Service parameter, which contains the value of the WCT weight, which must be at the token in order for the ticker to be set by its issuer |
 | tickerVotes | integer | Service parameter, which contains the value of the Votes sum, which must be at the token in order for the ticker to be set by its issuer |

-## An example escaped string with rates
+## Example: Escaped String With Rates

 Let's say we have an escaped string with rates: